ADIKURWA/ESP32Marauder/Flipper-Zero.md

 # Flipper Zero WiFi Dev Board with Marauder

 ### Summary
 The Flipper Zero has the option to attach different peripherals to it's GPIO headers.
 One such option is the [ESP32-S2 Development Board](https://shop.flipperzero.one/products/wifi-devboard) which provides the Flipper Zero with the hardware required for WiFi capabilities.
-The Marauder firmware can be installed on the ESP32-S2 either via prebuilt firmware binary uploaded [over-the-air(OTA)](installing-firmware-via-ota) or via [configured source build and upload](installing-firmware-from-source)
+The Marauder firmware can be installed on the ESP32-S2 either via prebuilt firmware binary uploaded [over-the-air(OTA)](installing-firmware-via-ota) or via [configured source build and upload](installing-firmware-from-source).
+For either process, it will be assumed the connection between your PC and your WiFi dev board is "direct" i.e. you are not using the Flipper Zero USB-to-UART bridge.
+Once the install is complete however, you will be required to use the Flipper Zero USB-to-UART bridge.

 #### Firmware install options
 | Blue pill | Red Pill |